LisaHackett97/fun-space-quiz/README.md

 - Expected: Modal opens, displays heading and list content.
 Two buttons: Close to close the mdal and diplay landing page.
 Go to game brings user to game page.
 - Testing: View modal, click close and go to game buttons.
 Click outside modal to close.
 - Result: Modal opens, displays as expected and buttons function as expected.
 User can click anywhere outside the modal and it will close.

+##### Feature: Contact button
+- Expected: user clicks, and is brought to the contact form
+- Testing: Click button and view form.
+- Result: works as expected

 #### Game-Page